rachellindsay/joke_server/README.md

 # Joke_server

-Joke_server is a simple program that displays a random joke to the user when the user clicks the joke button.
-It runs locally in two Docker containers.
+Joke_server is a simple program that displays a random joke to the user when the joke button is clicked.
+It runs locally in Docker containers.

 ### Frontend
 HTML, CSS, and Javascript to display a button and the returned joke on the screen.
 The very bad jokes are currently a JavaScript array of strings.